hyperaudio/hyperaudio-lite/README.md

 3. `hyperaudio-lite-player.css`

-We also link to [Velocity 1.5](https://github.com/julianshapiro/velocity) for autoscroll and Twitter widget JS for Twitter sharing.
+We also link to [Velocity 1.5](https://github.com/julianshapiro/velocity) for autoscroll.

 Add to your HTML file in the following way: